ewilsey/120-work/hw-11/readme.md

 second set of bubbles, then started piecing together a flower, and then after 5 bubbles it sort of looked like a butterfly so I chose that for my theme for the remainder of my image.
 I changed the background to green and then ajusted the ellipses (previously bubbles) to wings, and then rotated them.
+The ending effect practically be the same, when the mouse clicks and drags, the image will be re- generated with similar effect.
+What I changed is the shape of the image, the colors and generally tried to make it more interesting.
 -->